Course Syllabus and Rubric

 - Continue your journey of developing life-long learning and self-editing skills.

-You will be given a fictitious college intern position for the fictitious Ubiquitous Corporation.
-Living up to its motto, “Our Business is Everything,” Ubiquitous has many clients connected to a wide range of fields, including every major offered at Louisiana Tech.
-As a benefit corporation, Ubiquitous is interested in fostering a positive impact on Tech and Ruston.
-You will follow the Ubiquitous Corporation Style Guide (posted on the course Moodle page) for writing and formatting your documents.
+You will have a fictitious college intern position for the fictitious Ubiquitous Corporation.
+Living up to its motto, “Our Business is Humanity,” Ubiquitous, a benefit corporation, is involved in a wide range of fields, including all majors offered at LA Tech.
+You will follow the Ubiquitous Style Guide and Merchant’s Guide to English Usage for Technical Writers (available on this course WordPress site) to write and format your documents.

 Expectation of Outside-of-Class Work